neilenns/mobiflight-docs/content/devices/led/configuring-output/index.md

 Make sure the MobiFlight **Run** button is clicked in the toolbar, then try toggling the parking brake in the simulator.
 The attached LED should light up when the parking brake is applied.

+> [!TIP]
+> Even though these steps are for a Cessna 172, the same parking brake indicator preset should work for most planes in Microsoft Flight Simulator.

 {{% /steps %}}